cat-zeppelin/binary/README.md

 ## Overview

-The package contains a set of functions for discretization and vizualization that may help in developing credit scorecrds in particular and binary classification in general.
+The package is a set of functions for discretization and vizualization that may help in developing credit scorecrds in particular and binary classification in general.

 ## Installation